-- Start with the W questions: who, what, en, where, how, why etc. Then move to the specific questions with the word "which," for example:
+- Start with the W questions: who, what, when, where, how, why etc. Then move to the specific questions with the word "which," for example:

 - What features do chocolate lovers have in common?

-- What is the connection between chocolate consumption and learning motivation of students?
+- What is the connection between chocolate consumption and student's learning motivation?